Multi-instance IDA Pro MCP server — analyze multiple binaries simultaneously through a single MCP endpoint.

 List all registered IDA instances.

-Remove the IDA plugin and clean up registry.
+Remove the IDA plugin, clean up registry, and remove MCP client configurations.

 Print the MCP client configuration JSON for easy reference.